 Contact between classmates becomes feasible, making group tasks and project work real options for the isolated distance learner.
 It should also be easier to stay in contact and keep abreast of developments after the course ends.
 (Keremidchieva and Plamen 1).

 Thirdly, it enables learners to study at their speed without interference.
 Slow learners take their time to study unlike in the traditional learning where students have to maintain the speed of the lecturer.

 Additionally, distance learning ensures that students take their classes at their own time.
 It does not confine them to a particular schedule.
-Similarly, it enables learners study in the comfort of their houses without necessarily travelling to classrooms.
+Similarly, it enables learners to study in the comfort of their houses without necessarily traveling to classrooms.

 Finally, this system of learning exposes students to the best lecturers in the world.
 Through video conferencing, learners engage with prestigious lecturers and professors in each area of their study.

 Any good system does not lack faults.
 Likewise, distance learning has few challenges that need attention.
 The challenges include low quality of education, wrong use of technology, and wrong attitudes.
 However, these limitations are very minute and do not affect the quality and effectiveness of distance learning.